Sarah Harper

 Cancer Research UK has more information about the stages of cancer and the grading of different types of cancer.

-However, it makes no difference what type of cancer you have, since all forms are considered when it comes to compensation claims.
+It makes no difference what type of cancer you have, since all forms are considered when it comes to compensation claims.

 While we know no amount of compensation will ever rectify what has happened, it can ease some of the financial stress you may be under as a result of your treatment, as well as help with any future care you may need.